Nyree D. Wright

 Nyree is a top Washington, DC public relations counselor who played a critical role helping to manage communications during the bankruptcy and recovery of General Motors beginning in 2009.
 Additionally, she served on National Grid’s crisis communications leadership team and was onsite during Hurricane Sandy – the deadliest and most destructive hurricane of the 2012 Atlantic hurricane season, as well as the second-costliest hurricane in United States history.
 Most recently, Nyree was one of the key counselors helping Firestone Liberia communicate its efforts in combating the Ebola outbreak in West Africa – the largest and deadliest Ebola outbreak in history.
 In all, Nyree has a proven track record in crisis communications and for developing successful campaigns across various industries that include consumer, automotive, education, financial services, energy and telecommunications.

-Nyree currently is an Executive Vice President of Reputation Management at Porter Novelli.
-Previously, Nyree was Senior Vice President at MSLGROUP in Washington, DC.
+Nyree currently is the Principal of NW Consulting, L.L.C., a Washington, DC-based boutique firm.
+Previously, Nyree was Executive Vice President/Senior Consultant of Reputation Management at Porter Novelli.
+Prior, Nyree was Senior Vice President at MSLGROUP in Washington, DC.
 MSLGROUP acquired her previous firm, The McGinn Group/TMG Strategies, a well- known consulting firm, in April 2007.
 Prior to joining MSL Washington, DC in 2011, Nyree ascended through the ranks of The McGinn Group/TMG Strategies to Vice President, where, for five years, she managed the General Motors Communications assignment, the firm’s largest and most important account.
 Her work on the GM business came at a particularly critical time, as the automaker teetered on the cusp of bankruptcy.
 The McGinn Group/TMG Strategies played an essential role in the process, directly counseling GM’s executive leadership and serving as a critical hub for all communications during the pre- and post-bankruptcy phases.
 Nyree personally handled the day-to-day management and operations of “The Arlington Project,” which was created by GM’s most senior leadership.
 Additionally, Nyree took on key roles in the agency’s crisis and corporate reputation accounts, including Purdue Pharma and Howard University, where she served as a principle lead to Howard’s Office of the President during their Academic Renewal

 Nyree joined The McGinn Group in 2001 after working at Prudential Financial (1997-1999) and Ogilvy PR (1999-2001).
 Nyree began her career at The Rosen Group in New York, where she secured a position with the agency after interning with them through her Rutgers University PRSA chapter during her undergraduate studies.